anqooqie/proconlib/docs/greater_by_arg.md

 ---
-title: std::less by the argument
+title: std::greater by the argument
-documentation_of: //tools/less_by_arg.hpp
+documentation_of: //tools/greater_by_arg.hpp
 ---

 It compares two vectors by the argument.